 a.
 Single family dwelling units not to exceed 7,000 square foot maximum size.

 b.
-Accessory dwelling units as defined by the Town of Eagle Municipal Code.
+Accessory dwelling units as defined by the Town of Eagle Municipal Code, with the exception that fire doors between primary and accessory dwelling units shall be allowed.

 c.
 Model homes.